Permit fees are changing from 1 May 2023. Please see our permit charges page for further information.

 The minimum number of hours you can buy at one time is 120, which is the equivalent of one book, this costs £25.
 Please note – prices shown are based on Reading Borough Council fees and charges for 2022 – 2023.

 If you have full books of scratch cards, we will, upon receipt of the full books, add your 120 hours to your account for each book returned.

 Please return books to Parking Permits, RBC, Civic Offices, Bridge Street, Reading, RG1 2LU for processing.
 For the time being, only residents in the pilot zone can exchange full books for digital visitor permits.

 Please ensure to include your name and address details with your scratch books when you return them.

 As the new digital system is more flexible and allows booking by the hour there is a change to how overnight visitors are booked in.
-All hours booked during the day, between 8am and 8pm, will be deducted from your balance.
-Hours booked between 8pm and 8am are non-deductible, however you MUST still register any visitors parked to ensure they do not receive a Penalty Charge Notice.
-Hours booked for visitors parking overnight (8pm-8am) will NOT be deducted from your balance.
+All hours must be booked using both day time and night time voucher to ensure they do not receive a Penalty Charge Notice.

 Visitor Permits will be allocated in hours rather than days; therefore, you will only use the same number of hours as the visitor is parked.
 All hours booked between 8am and 8pm will be deducted from your balance.
 Hours booked between 8pm and 8am are non-deductible, however you MUST still register any visitors parked to ensure they do not receive a Penalty Charge Notice.